BANDA-connect/NDA-sprint/REDCap2NDA/README.md

 ```
 cp tokens.json_master tokens.json
 ```

+### Download Instruments from REDCap

-And run the pull data script:
+Run the pull data script:
 ```
 php queryREDCap.php
 ```

-This should create a directory structure with the information of each instrument in this project (see cache/.cache*).
+which will create a directory 'cache'.
+Inside you will find a json file for each instrument.